dddrrreee/cs49n-20spr/labs/0-blink/NOTES.md

            % vim .bashrc

+     When you add your path, make sure you include you default path or you may mess up your terminal.
+     This looks like:

+           % export PATH="$PATH:your/path/here:your/other/path/here"

-     Add your path, and source it the same way as the `.tcshrc`.
+     and source it the same way as the `.tcshrc`.

 Nice-haves, you don't need these for the first lab, but they will make your Stanford journey much easier: